Down syndrome: Related medical conditions

 Visual impairment

 The greatest concern for children with Down syndrome is congenital cataracts (lack of clearness to the lens of the eye).
 If cataracts are present and left untreated, this condition can lead to blindness.
 Cataracts may not be visible to the naked eye.
-The proper way to test for cataracts is to have an experienced health care provider examine the eyes using an ophthalmoscope.
-Congenital cataracts usually need to be surgically repaired immediately.
+The proper way to test for cataracts is to have an experienced health-care provider examine the eyes using an ophthalmoscope.
+Congenital cataracts usually needs immediate surgery.
 If caught early, vision can be restored and blindness can be avoided.
 Ophthalmologists are the eye doctors and surgeons who treat cataracts and similar eye conditions.

 In addition to the need for eyeglasses, many children with Down syndrome have tear duct abnormalities, which caregivers will notice as frequent discharge and tearing from the eyes, worsened by colds.
-This should be monitored by an eye doctor if is it not improving, as sometimes this condition may need to be surgically corrected.
+This should be monitored by an eye specialist if is it not improving, as sometimes this condition may need to be surgically corrected.

 Thyroid dysfunction